 Most contraceptive services currently available in the United States may be obtained at the Family Planning Clinic either through direct services or by referral.
 The following direct services are available:

 We support and encourage those who choose not to be sexually active.

 Oral contraceptives or birth control pills

 We carry many different brands of pills; or if you have insurance that covers contraception, we will be happy to provide you with a prescription to take to your preferred pharmacy after your exam.

 These are both barrier methods of birth control which are inserted before intercourse.

-Condoms are a barrier method that also protects against many STDs.
-They should be used with spermicide to prevent pregnancy.
+A condom is a barrier method that also protects against many STDs.
+It should be used with spermicide to prevent pregnancy.

 “The shot” is given every three months.
 It is convenient and very effective.